Google has ‘no plans’ to launch Chinese search engine

 Mr Pichai did not say what steps Google would take to comply with Chinese laws if it re-enters the market.

-“We would look at what the conditions are to operate,” Pichai said.
+“We would look at what the conditions are to operate,” Mr Pichai said.

 Much of the congressional hearing focused on Republican concerns that Google’s search results are biased against conservatives and that the company sought to influence the outcome of the 2016 presidential election.